Tension as touts kill truck driver in Enugu

 By Chinedu Adonu

-Tension gripped residents of Oji River Local Government Area, Enugu State on Thursday following the killing of a truck driver at Ugwuoba along Enugu-Onitsha expressway by touts collecting produce fee for the state government.
+Tension gripped residents of Oji River Local Government Area, Enugu State, yesterday, following the killing of a truck driver at Ugwuoba on Enugu-Onitsha expressway by touts collecting produce fee for the state government.

-Vanguard gathered that the touts killed the driver with knife commonly known as (daga) at about 9:30am and went on hiding.
+Vanguard gathered that the touts killed the driver with knife about 9:30 a.m. and went into hiding.

+It was also gathered that the truck left Wukari in Taraba State and was heading to Awka in Anambra State.

-It was learnt that the truck drivers have blocked both the new road and old road for over two hours, keeping every traveller stranded.
+It was learned that the truck drivers have blocked both the new road and old one for over two hours, keeping other travellers stranded.

-He lamented that the tout on the road have severally killed their members for doing nothing.
+He lamented that the tout on the road have severally killed their members for no reason.

 Disclaimer